4:AM Forever: Track listing

-In a change from previous Lostprophets singles, there were two 7" vinyl releases and only one CD for this single.
-In addition to this, a special download release of the single was available from 4am on 28 April 2007, including a cover of "Going Underground" by The Jam.
+Unlike previous Lostprophets singles, there were two 7" vinyl releases and only one CD for this single.
+Additionally, a special download release of the single was available from 4:00 am on 28 April 2007, including a cover of "Going Underground" by The Jam.
 This release was limited to 1500 copies.
 An alternate version of the cover of "Going Underground" can also be heard on the compilation Punk the Clock, Vol. 3.
 Also, exclusive live versions of "4:AM Forever" were made available for download along with "Every Song" and "Never Know" on 16 April 2007.